mwojnars/hypertag/README.md

 The third character of the name is: "a"
 ```

-Each Hypertag variable points to a Python object and can be used with all the same
+Each variable points to a Python object and can be used with all the same
 standard operators as in Python:

     ** * / // %